how-to-firebase/full-stack-firebase/cloud-firestore/introduction.md

 Cloud Firestore is the successor to both Cloud Datastore and the original Firebase Realtime Database.

-Cloud Datastore already powers massive web applications, and the Realtime Database proved the necessity of direct browser-to-database interactions.
+Cloud Datastore already powers massive web applications, and the Realtime Database proved how amazing direct browser-to-database interactions can be.
 Cloud Firestore combines the scalability and reliability of Cloud Datastore with the awesome client libraries of the Realtime Database to create a massively scalable, easily-to-develop cloud database platform.

 ### Document Collection